How to Develop Android Go App & How is it Different From Regular Android

 Functionality wise, there are some obvious limitations, which might be a deal breaker for a number of users.
 The real-time turn-by-turn navigation is entirely missing in Google Maps Go, also reviews are missing in Google Maps Go.

-With all these functionalities and structural changes, the aim that Google is looking to fulfill with Android Go is to improve the overall user experience of the entry-level smartphone user base.
-While Google has done a lot in terms of optimizing their experience, it comes on us, Android app development companies to take the journey further while expanding our business beyond geographies.
+With all these functionalities and structural changes, the aim that Google is looking to fulfill with go apps for android is to improve the overall user experience of the entry-level smartphone user base.
+While Google has done a lot in terms of optimizing their experience, it comes on all Android mobile app development companies to take the journey further while expanding business beyond geographies and not just as an android app development company usa or any other company.

 With that respect, here is the answer to How to get Android Go in your Android App suite.

 Steps to Optimize your Android App Development Process to fit in Android Go a.k.
-How to Develop Android Go App
+How to Develop an Android App

 The process of converting your regular Google application into Android Go application would start with the answer to your app strategy.